flox/floxdocs/docs/tutorials/migrations/homebrew.md

 Creating a Flox default environment is optional.

-If you do not choose for this to be automated at the time of your first package installation, you can [follow these instructions][default-tutorial#setup] to add Flox to your dotfiles manually.
+If you do not choose for this to be automated at the time of your first package installation, you can [follow these instructions][default_tutorial_setup] to add Flox to your dotfiles manually.

 ### Verify configuration
 Exit your active shell and create a new one, causing the dotfile changes to take effect.
 The first time this happens, you may experience a delay while your default environment is materialized.
 The next time you open a shell it should be quick because the environment has been cached.